RafaelKulig/NumericalMethods/README.md

 Currently, the project includes the following numerical method:

 - **Bisection Method**: Implements the bisection algorithm for finding roots of continuous functions.
+- **Fixed point**: Implements the fixed point algorithm for finding roots of continuous functions.

 ## Requirements
 - Python 3.x